 Outside Cavezzo, in the countryside near Disvetro, the Astronomical Observatory attracts many hundreds of visitors each year, including both the merely curious and serious astronomy buffs.
 The Observatory’s telescopes and IT tools are available to anyone who wants to scan the heavens and discover their mysteries with the help of docents from the local astronomy group.
 (Currently closed due to the COVID emergency.)

 Delfini Villa, a beautiful residence dating to the 1700s, lies a few kilometers from the center of Cavezzo.
-(Currently closed because of damage from the 2012 earthquake).

 Like the entire northern part of Modena Province, Cavezzo is crossed by a large number of bike paths.
 One of these is the Eurovelo 7, also known as the Sun Route, a long bikeway that runs from North Cape, Norway, all the way to Malta.
 The Sun Route passes through Modena and Mantua as well, giving riders a change to make a welcome stop in Cavezzo to try out the local cuisine and visit the surrounding area.
 In fact, the bikeway runs along the banks of the Secchia River not far from town.